 Previously, judges were supposed to preside over every hearing, review the interrogatories for witnesses and experts, encourage the parties to reach a settlement, etc. However, in practice, judges often delegated much work to their staff and intervened only when there was a conflict over a procedural decision.
 Judgments are reserved to a later date.

-However, in the new oral proceedings, which will apply to every commercial dispute from 2020, judges must be more involved in the case, as they personally have to preside over the hearings.
+However, in the new oral proceedings, which have applied to every commercial dispute since 2020, judges must be more involved in the case, as they personally have to preside over the hearings.
 Judgments are supposed to be notified at a hearing.
 However, in more complex cases, the judge shall suspend the hearing and appoint a later date to enter the final judgment.